LiadArama/Volcano-Eruption-ML-Project/README.md

-# Data-Science-Volcano-Project
+# ML Volcano Eruption Project

 This project was made by two dear friends who had a question in mind:
 Can we predict Volcano Eruptions using ML models? or atleast predict their scale of the eruption using those models?

-Data Aqcuistion -
+# Data Aqcuistion -
 Global Volcanism Program Website.

-Data Cleaning -
+# Data Cleaning -
 Cleaning and improving our data:
 Format normalization,
 nulls handling,
 String handling.

-Visulization -
+# Visulization -
 Explaining our data:
 Graphs,
 Showing relations and relatives.

-Machine Learning:
+# Machine Learning:
 Predicting the volume of eruption:
 KNN model,
 NLP - Neuron network model.